CSLewin/APBW/mess/Combat Procedure.md

 Retrieve and use an item from a pocket or bag.
 Alternatively, interact with the environment--open or close a door, pull a lever, flip a table, etc.

 ### Call Out
-Utter anything more complicated than a shout of warning with the intent that an ally hears and understands you.
+Utter anything more complicated than a shout of warning with the intent that a named ally hears and understands you.
+- The ally whose you name you call immediately gains 1M.
+An ally can only gain 1M from Call Out actions per turn.

 ### Use Ability
 Some actors have special abilities or talents.
 The momentum cost to use them will be listed in that ability's description.